siliconbeachdevelopers/lakers-vs-celtics-game/readme.txt

 Cards consist of individual NBA players cards
 Lakers and celtics each have 12 player cards in their stack total

-Each card holds the value of players rings,career pointsq  \c\
+Each card holds the value of players rings,career points ,all-stars.
-,all-stars.
 Each game type can be selected going head head on one of these statistcal areas.
 Select game type. rings,career points, all-star apperances.
 It begins with the game board.
 The logic will randomly select 5 cards down on each players side.
-1pg, 1sg, 1sf, 1pf, 1c, head to head.
 Player one will flip one card then Player 2 will flip one card.
 Lets say the game selected is who has more rings?
 For instance :Player one flips pg fisher[5rings] player 2 flips pg cousy[7rings]. cousy scores a 2pointer.
 So on and so forth for all 5 cards.
+Who ever scores gets next move to pick a card.
-After all 5 cards are flip this concludes the end of the 1st quarter, who ever has more points wins the quarter.
+After all 5 cards are flip this concludes the end of the 1st quarter.
 All cards are put back in the stack and reshuffled every quarter.
-There will be four quarters(4 sets of 5 cards flipped from each side) The team that has the most points at the end of the game wins.
+There will be four quarters(4 sets of 5 cards flipped from each side) The team that has the most points at the end of 4 quartes wins.
 The wild card is the bird vs magic card that trumps all There are ramdom 3 steal cards, 3 3pointer cards in each players deck.
 If a player flips a steal or block card your stats don't count opposing player wins match up.